yeasy/docker-hyperledger-fabric-ca/README.md

 The image is built based on [golang](https://hub.docker.com/_/golang/) base image.

 # What has been changed?
-## install dependencies
-Install required  libsnappy-dev, zlib1g-dev, libbz2-dev.

-## install rocksdb
-Install required  rocksdb 4.1.

-## install hyperledger
+## install fabric-cop
-Install hyperledger and build the peer
+Install and build fabric-cop as $COP/bin/cop.

 # Supported Docker versions

-This image is officially supported on Docker version 1.7.0.
+This image is officially supported on Docker version 1.7.0+.

 Support for older versions (down to 1.0) is provided on a best-effort basis.